sagarmehra69/Python-Data-Structure-Assignment-/README.md

 5. Character frequency counting using dictionary

-String Operations
+E) String Operations

-Splitting string into list using split()
+1. Splitting string into list using split()

-Joining list into string using join()
+2. Joining list into string using join()

-Converting characters to lowercase/uppercase
+3. Converting characters to lowercase/uppercase

 Key Learning Outcomes

-Strong understanding of Python data structures
+1.Strong understanding of Python data structures

-Ability to manipulate and process structured data
+2.Ability to manipulate and process structured data

-Improved problem-solving using dictionaries and loops
+3.Improved problem-solving using dictionaries and loops

-Foundation for Data Science, Machine Learning, and Software Development
+4.Foundation for Data Science, Machine Learning, and Software Development

 Technologies Used